 Because Alioramus (based on other evidence) is ALSO a descendant of that concestor, we predict that it too had a two fingered hand.
 To assume it had a three fingered hand would mean assuming an evolutionary change (in this case, a reversal) for which we had no direct evidence.
 The simplest explanation for our current observations is that Alioramus was a two-fingered dinosaur.

-But things are unclear for Alectrosaurus.
-It might be that the loss of manual digit III occured after the ancestor of Alectrosaurus diverged from the concestor of Alberosaurus through Tyrannosaurus: if that were the case, Alectrosaurus would have a three fingered hand.
-OR it might be that the loss of manual digit III happened before the Alectrosaurus lineage and the Albertosaurus + Tyrannosaurus lineage had diverged: in that case, Alectrosaurus was a two fingered dinosaur.
+But things are unclear for Dryptosaurus.
+It might be that the loss of manual digit III occured after the ancestor of Dryptosaurus diverged from the concestor of Alberosaurus through Tyrannosaurus: if that were the case, Dryptosaurus would have a three fingered hand.
+OR it might be that the loss of manual digit III happened before the Dryptosaurus lineage and the Albertosaurus + Tyrannosaurus lineage had diverged: in that case, Dryptosaurus was a two fingered dinosaur.
 So at present, things remain ambiguous for this taxon.

 The Extant Phylogenetic Bracket